jdsmith2816/tw3mw/README.md

 # Contact

-While I'm always available on the [Wabbajack Discord](https://discord.gg/wabbajack), I would advise checking the [Issues](https://github.com/jdsmith2816/tw3-mw/issues) (open **and** closed ones) on GitHub first if you have any problems.
+While I'm always available on the [Phoenix & Friends Discord](https://discord.gg/BpwXX5f), I would advise checking the [Issues](https://github.com/jdsmith2816/tw3-mw/issues) (open **and** closed ones) on GitHub first if you have any problems.

 **DO NOT DM ME ON DISCORD.
 I WILL NOT PROVIDE SUPPORT FOR YOU IN DMS**.